 Linux provides different tools to copy directories entirely.
 The most popular and well-known tool is

 cp.
-In this tutorial, we will look at how to copy Linux directories entirely or specific contents.
+In this tutorial, we will look at how to copy Linux directories entirely or specific content.

 Copy Only Directory

 In this first example, we will copy the only directory.
 We can just provide the source directory and destination directory names to the

 cp command.
 In this example, we will try to copy a single directory.
 As we can see we get an error like below.

 $ cp backup newbackup